Reasons Why Your Dog Is Not Sleeping At Night

-Pet parents may be struggling with sleepless nights due to their dog not sleeping and keeping the family up.
+Pet parents may be struggling with restless nights due to their dog not sleeping and keeping the family awake.
 This can cause stress within the dynamics of the home, disrupting the peace.
-Through the personal experience of being up the last two nights with my 19-year old dachshund, I felt it absolute to research why my pet has not been able to be soothed back to sleep.
+Through the personal experience of being up the last two nights with my 19-year old dachshund, I felt it necessary to research why my pet has not been able to be soothed back to sleep.
 It seems as though offering all things is not settling to him including water, food, a potty break, covering him up, and even his small dose of a vet prescribed pain medication he receives at 9 p.m.

 According to PetMD, dogs sleep 12 to 14 hours a day.